Crash Bandicoot 2: Cortex Strikes Back: Plot

-Crash Bandicoot sends Doctor Neo Cortex falling from his airship into a cavern filled with glowing crystals.
-Convinced that they hold tremendous power, he takes one and gets back onto his laboratory.
-One year later, Cortex and his new assistant Dr. N. Gin rebuild an upgraded, crystal-powered Cortex Vortex in outer space; N. Gin says that they need 25 more crystals to reach the Vortex's maximum capacity and they do not have any of their operatives left on Earth.
-Cortex then devises a plot to manipulate Crash into retrieving the crystals for him.
+After being defeated by Crash Bandicoot aboard his airship, (Note: As depicted in Crash Bandicoot (1996)) Dr. Neo Cortex falls into a cavern full of powerful crystals.
+One year later, Cortex and his new assistant Dr. N. Gin build an upgraded, crystal-powered Cortex Vortex in outer space.
+Requiring 25 more crystals to reach the Vortex's maximum capacity but lacking any operatives on Earth, Cortex devises a plot to manipulate Crash into retrieving the crystals for him.

-Meanwhile, Crash's younger sister, Coco, has him retrieve a new battery for her laptop, but Crash is abducted.
-Finding himself in an ancient Warp Room that has access to several places all over the world, Crash meets Cortex via his holographic projection.
-Cortex tells Crash that he discovered that the upcoming alignment of the planets will create a solar flux capable of catastrophic proportions and urges Crash to retrieve pink power crystals through each of the Room's doors to help Cortex harness the crystal's energy to dissipate the massive power unleashed.
-Unbeknownst to Cortex, his former assistant Dr. Nitrus Brio also appears in hologram form and tells Crash that, scattered across the world, there are several clear and colored gems that serve as an alternative form of energy that Brio is planning to use against Cortex.
-However, Brio also warns Crash that he will use his forces to prevent Crash from collecting more crystals.
-As such, while collecting crystals, Crash battles evil mutant allies: the demented Ripper Roo, the scimitar-wielding Komodo Brothers and the ravenous Tiny Tiger.
+Meanwhile, Crash's younger sister, Coco, has him retrieve a new battery for her laptop, but Crash is teleported by Cortex to an ancient Warp Room within N. Sanity Island.
+Communicating with Crash via holographic projection, Cortex claims that an upcoming alignment of the planets will unleash energy capable of destroying the Earth and urges Crash to use the Warp Room to retrieve crystals that can contain this energy.
+Unbeknownst to Cortex, his former assistant Dr. Nitrus Brio also contacts Crash and instructs him to gather gems instead, with which he can destroy Cortex's space station.
+However, Brio warns Crash that he will use his forces to prevent Crash from collecting more crystals.
+During his search, Crash battles these forces: the demented Ripper Roo, the scimitar-wielding Komodo Brothers and the ravenous Tiny Tiger.

-Meanwhile, Coco uses her technology expertise to hack into Cortex's hologram communication to advise Crash to be careful trusting Cortex.
-Cortex eventually tells Crash to bring the crystals he collected to his current assistant, N. Gin, but when Crash destroys N. Gin's mecha suit and defeats him, Cortex gets furious.
-After gathering all 25 crystals, Coco manages to hold a steady connection to reveal Cortex's ultimate plan; with the energy harnessed from the planetary alignment, Cortex will power the gigantic Cortex Vortex built onto his space station and brainwash everyone on Earth into serving his army.
-Crash reaches Cortex in outer space and incapacitates him once again before the crystals can be used, leaving him drifting through outer space, but leaves the Cortex Vortex intact.
-However, after collecting all 42 gems, Crash and Dr. Brio use all the gathered gems to power a laser beam machine that Brio created.
-With Crash's help, the laser beam breaks the Cortex Vortex apart, with one of the pieces falling back to Earth.
+Coco hacks into Cortex's holographic projector and warns Crash not to trust Cortex.
+Cortex eventually tells Crash to bring the crystals he collected to N. Gin, but Crash defeats him instead.
+After Crash gathers all 25 crystals, Coco reveals Cortex's ultimate plan: with the energy harnessed from the planetary alignment, Cortex will power the gigantic Cortex Vortex built onto his space station and brainwash everyone on Earth into serving him.
+Crash reaches Cortex in outer space and defeats him once again before the crystals can be used, but leaves the Cortex Vortex intact.
+After collecting all 42 gems, Crash and N. Brio use them to harness the planetary energy into a laser beam that destroys the Cortex Vortex.